 Iceland Catastrophe Insurance

-Some further notes on Iceland Catastrophe Insurance (ICI) may be of interest.
+Beyond the initial report, Iceland Catastrophe Insurance (ICI) provided material of interest.
 Quoting from ICI's "Renewal Information 2001" (English version):

 "The perils insured against by the catastrophe insurance, cf. Act No. 55/1992 on the Iceland Catastrophe Insurance are the following: